Part Time, Temporary, and Seasonal Employees

 Part-time employees are typically paid on an hourly basis and must comply with company rules, policies, and obligations, such as performance goals, safety rules, and company business practices.
 Even so, part-time employees generally have limited or no company benefits, such as health benefits, vacation and sick time, paid holidays, and unemployment compensation, among others, unless required by state labor laws and/or company policies.

 Under the Fair Labor Standards Act (FLSA), part-time employees are treated the same as full-time employees when it comes to minimum wage, overtime pay, recordkeeping, and child labor.
 Part-time employees are also covered under OSHA's safety and health policies concerning work-related injuries, illnesses, and occupational fatalities.
 Finally, part-time employees who work 1,000 hours or more during a calendar year may be eligible for retirement benefits under the Employee Retirement Income Security Act (ERISA).

-Temporary employees, often referred to as "temps", are typically hired to cover for absent employees (such as those who are on maternity or disability leave) and temporary vacancies, or to fill gaps in a company's workforce.
-Temporary employees may be hired directly or through a temporary staffing agency -- in which case the temp is on lease with the staffing company, but is not an employee of the client company that uses its services.
-Temporary agencies typically charge clients 15 to 30% more than the amount of compensation given to the temp employee, though some temp employees may wish to negotiate their hourly rate.
+Temporary employees, sometimes referred to as "temps," are typically hired to cover for absent employees (such as those who are on maternity or disability leave) and temporary vacancies, or to fill gaps in a company's workforce.
+Temporary employees may be hired directly or through a temporary staffing agency — in which case the temp is on lease with the staffing company, but is not an employee of the client company that uses its services.
+Temporary agencies typically charge clients 15 to 30% more than the amount of compensation given to the temp employee, though some temporary employees may wish to negotiate their hourly rate.